minikin/popover/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I listed at least one issue or feature that this PR fixes or adds in the description above.
 - [ ] I updated/added relevant documentation (doc comments with `///`).
 - [ ] I updated/added relevant documentation to README.md.
-- [ ] I updated/added relevant to [exemple](https://github.com/minikin/popover/blob/main/example/lib/main.dart).
+- [ ] I updated/added relevant code samples to [example](https://github.com/minikin/popover/blob/main/example/lib/main.dart).
 - [ ] I added new tests to check the change I am making or feature I am adding, or Hixie said the PR is test-exempt.
 - [ ] All existing and new tests are passing.